Health Education North West School of Radiology

 This is also means that EORTC Melanoma Group meeting will be held in Manchester in parallel.

 The first conference in the UK developed by and for melanoma patients was held in Bristol in June 2016 and received positive feedback from patients and colleagues alike.
-The 2nd meeting is scheduled for June 17th 2017.
+The 2nd successful meeting was in Solihull on June 17th 2017, Professor Lorigan was an invited speaker.
 You can see all the presentations on the Conference website.
 (Useful links)

 The Uveal Melanoma Guideline Development Group was funded by Melanoma Focus (see below) over a three year period.
 During this time the group of clinical experts and patient representatives reviewed scientific evidence of the this very rare condition to enable them to create a set of treatment guidelines, until now there has been no such guidance.
 The guidelines have also been accredited by NICE (National Institute for Health and Care Excellence) giving them official recognition as well as assuring guideline users of the high quality of the information.